 Law and Economics; Macroeconomics; Political Economics; Public Economics; Middle East Economics; Urban, Rural and Transportation Economics

-The full program will be updated soon.
+The full program can be downloaded from here

 (Growing up in the Iran-Iraq war and preferences for strong defense)